Why Nepalese Students Struggle to Afford Studying Abroad : NRB Rules & Challenges

 Growing Trend of Studying Abroad

-Nepal Rastra Bank's Role
+Nepal Rastra Bank's Currency Regulations

 The Nepal Rastra Bank (NRB) is the central authority regulating the country's monetary policy, including foreign exchange operations.
 It monitors the outflow of foreign currency to ensure economic stability.
 For students planning to study abroad, the NRB sets specific policies on how much foreign currency can be legally acquired and what documentation is needed to obtain it.